-If you suffer from a hand impairment, reconstructive surgery of the hand at Dr. Taylor’s office may be an excellent solution to your medical condition.
+If you suffer from a hand impairment, reconstructive surgery of the hand at our office may be an excellent solution to your medical condition.
 This specialized surgery can treat diseases that cause persistent pain and prohibit strength, flexibility and function of your wrists and fingers.

 Hand reconstruction surgery in Fayetteville, Arkansas, seeks to restore a near-normal function to the fingers and hands, which alters the trauma injury or corrects abnormalities that were present at birth.
 More specifically, hand reconstruction can help treat the follow conditions: